 What Is Employee Feedback?

 Employee feedback is when peers or supervisors give a constructive assessment of an employee’s work.
-But employee feedback can go both ways.
+However, employee feedback should go both ways.

 Managers can give constructive feedback to employees, and direct reports should have the chance to do the same for their supervisors.